VelizarZ/scout_pipeline/README.md

 ```
 with username: `airflow`
 and password: `airflow`
+After logging, you have to set up the api_pool from Admin/Pools with a 100 Slots.

 A tool like DBeaver can be used to quickly connect to the PostgreSQL instance and check the players table before and after the ingestions.
 The DB instance is at